Maneesh334/SiteBlocker/README.md

 # Site Blocker Chrome Extension

-A simple Chrome extension that allows you to block websites based on their domains.
+A Chrome extension that allows users to block websites based on their domains.
+Built using Manifest V3 and the declarativeNetRequest API for efficient website blocking.

 ## Features

-- Add domains to block
+- Block websites by domain name

+## Technical Details

+The extension uses:
+- Chrome's declarativeNetRequest API for efficient request blocking
-- Remove blocked domains
+- Chrome Storage API for persisting blocked sites
+- Manifest V3 for modern extension architecture
-- Persistent blocking across browser sessions
+- Dynamic rule updates for real-time blocking
-- Simple and intuitive interface

 ## Installation

-1. Download or clone this repository
+1. Clone or download this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory